 If the Tour du Mont Blanc is your first major trek, then you need to be aware of the daily demands of a long hike.
 Most fit people can do a walking weekend with two long days, but a multi-day trek is different as you have to keep going for 8-10 days in a row with only one or two rest days en-route.
 Therefore, stamina is the key thing to concentrate on.

 In addition, you need to be aware of the demands made on your feet (make sure you have good, well worn-in boots that don’t give you blisters) and be conscious of your general well-being whilst on the trip.
 Thankfully all hotels have hot showers and good food, so there is time to recuperate before the next day’s walk.

 Those who come unprepared

-Some first-time trekkers, notably men aged between 35 and 50, often struggle on the Tour du Mont Blanc as they have not trained in advance of coming on the trek.
-Many of them have sedentary office jobs and fondly imagine they still have the body and fitness of a 25-year old.
+Some first-time trekkers often struggle on the Tour du Mont Blanc as they have not trained in advance of coming on the trek.
 The TMB is not a place to get fit or find out that you are not fit.

-Interestingly, some of the fittest trekkers who have the greatest stamina are in their 60’s and 70’s and are very conscientious about training in advance.
+Interestingly, some of our fittest trekkers who have the greatest stamina are in their 60’s and 70’s and are very conscientious about training in advance.